 Carpal tunnel syndrome causes symptoms in one or both hands or wrists.
 Symptoms may include:

 You will be asked about your symptoms and medical history.
 A physical exam of your arms, wrists, and hands will be done.
 The exam will include tests of strength, sensation, and signs of nerve irritation or damage.

 Other tests may include:

 It is important to correct whatever is causing the carpal tunnel syndrome.
-Sometimes making simple changes in your workplace or home may help relieve symptoms.
+Sometimes making simple changes in the workplace or home may help relieve symptoms.

 Treatment may also include:

 A splint will prevent extreme movements of the wrist.
 It is most effective when worn at night.
-It can help you avoid waking up with symptoms.
+It can help avoid waking up at night with symptoms.